Agenda

 Do our policies work?
 Evaluation of the NEC Directive

-A 60-minute panel discussion, including a ten-minute summary of the main findings of the evaluation of the National Emission reduction Commitments Directive.
+This moderated panel discussion, including a ten-minute summary of the main findings of the evaluation of the National Emission reduction Commitments Directive, will reflect on whether our clean air policies deliver benefits for our society and economy.

 Coffee Break